 - Include anticipated student responses and possible solutions

 Patrick Neary is the author of 5th & 6th Class, and Series Editor of the programme.
-He has nine years’ experience teaching maths to senior primary classes.
 He holds a M.Ed., specialising in Mathematics Education, from DCU, where he has also lectured part-time.
 Patrick has worked closely with Maths4All to promote best practice in Maths Education.

 Grace Lynch is the author of 3rd & 4th Class.
-She has eight years’ experience teaching maths across all primary levels.
 She holds a M.Ed., specialising in Mathematics Education, from DCU, and has supervised undergraduate dissertations for students specialising in Mathematics Education in Marino Institute.

 Elaine Dillion is the author of 1st & 2nd Class.
-She has 13 years’ experience teaching maths to junior primary classes.
 She holds a M.Ed. from Maynooth University, where her thesis focused on exploring an effective use of play in the teaching and learning of mathematics.
 Elaine is an active participant and contributor to Maths4All.